conorpp/conorpp.github.com/_posts/2018-04-07-detecting-lines-on-technical-drawings.md

 For lines with slopes that aren't 0 or infinity, my previous method won't work.
 I still don't like using OpenCV edge detection and Hough transform for this.

 I could do something like rotate the image 45 degrees and detect lines with slope of 1.
 That might be enough for the types of images
 I'm working with.

 Maybe there's a better way.
 If you think of something, let me know and I'll owe you a beer.

-{% include JB/mytwitter %}